auraphp/Aura.Uri/README.md

 $url = $url_factory->newCurrent();
 ```

-When using the factory, you can populate the URL properties from a URL
+You can populate the URL properties from a URL
 string:

 ```php